scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 Additionally, a few feature proposals would benefit from discussion and feedback from the wider scientific computing and data science community:

-* Synthetic data generation from schema definitions [`issue 200 <https://github.com/pandera-dev/pandera/issues/200>`_].
+* Synthetic data generation based on schema definitions [`issue 200 <https://github.com/pandera-dev/pandera/issues/200>`_].
-* Domain-specific schemas, types, and checks, e.g. for the machine learning use case, define validation checks between target and feature variables [`issue 179 <https://github.com/pandera-dev/pandera/issues/179>`_].
+* Domain-specific schemas, types, and checks, e.g. for the machine learning use case, provide first-class support for validation checks between target and feature variables
+  [`issue 179 <https://github.com/pandera-dev/pandera/issues/179>`_].
-* Expressing tolerance level for propertion of values that fail in validation ``Check``
+* Expressing a tolerance level for the proportion of values that fail a validation ``Check``
   [`issue 183 <https://github.com/pandera-dev/pandera/issues/183>`_].